Faculty

 Biographical sketch

 Dr. Chakraborty is an environmental microbiologist who often works at the crossroads of geology and biology.
 Dr. Chakraborty's doctoral research at Indiana University Bloomington focused on the redox geochemistry of microbial iron oxidation coupled to nitrate reduction by freshwater bacteria.
 During a one-year postdoctoral fellowship in West Bengal, India, Dr. Chakraborty investigated microbial communities in arsenic-contaminated shallow aquifers.
-Prior to joining Idaho State University in December of 2021, Dr. Chakraborty was a postdoctoral research associate at the University of Calgary where he discovered that viable endospores of thermophilic bacteria are transported from deep petroleum reservoirs to seafloor sediments of the Gulf of Mexico by natural hydrocarbon seepage.
-Dr. Chakraborty has participated in several research expeditions in the remote Canadian Arctic, the North Atlantic and the Pacific Ocean.
+Before joining Idaho State University in December of 2021, Dr. Chakraborty was a postdoctoral research associate at the University of Calgary where he discovered that viable endospores of thermophilic bacteria are transported from deep petroleum reservoirs to seafloor sediments of the Gulf of Mexico by natural hydrocarbon seepage.
+Dr. Chakraborty has participated in several research expeditions in the remote Canadian Arctic, the North Atlantic, and the Pacific Ocean.

 Education